DiamondGotCat/NextDrop/README.md

 - `--port <port>`: Port to listen on for incoming file transfers (default is `4321`).
 - `<save_dir>`: Directory where received files will be saved.
-- `--compress`: Optional flag to decompress the file if it was sent in compressed mode.
+- `--compress`: Optional flag to decompress the file if it was sent in compressed mode.[^2]

+[^2]: Please make sure it matches the presence or absence of the `--compress` option specified at the time of sending.

 #### Example